Force Measurement Glossary

 The electronic circuit that bandlimits the output of a transducer to frequencies below the Nyquist frequency.
-This prevents aliasing when the signal is converted back to its analog form by a DAC.
+This prevents aliasing when the signal converts back to its analog form by a DAC.
 Modern digital instruments incorporate this device.

-A specific point or surface on a force measuring instrument where the load is applied.
+A specific point or surface on a force measuring instrument where the load position is optimal for an accurate reading.
 Most instruments are designed with a loading platform that equally distributes the measured load, enabling an accurate reading by the force measurement transducer.

 The creation and application of technology to monitor and control the production and delivery of products and services.
 This is one of the vast applications of a force measuring instrument.

 The alignment of the applied force or load along the transducer’s primary axis.
 This is very important in the design and installation of an accurate force measurement system.
 A good force measurement system that measures a single force component should be insensitive to orthogonal force components.

 The direction parallel to the axis of a body.

 The load that acts parallel to the axis of the platform at its point of application.
 Figure 2 below depicts both an eccentric axial load (axis of the load and measuring device are parallel, not co-axial) and a concentric axial load (where the two axes are tangent at every point).